antoinegelloz/42-Lem_in/README.md

 ```

 ## Building
 `make` is used to build the `libft.a` static library and the `lem-in` binary.
-To build the project, Execute the following commands:
+To build the project, execute the following commands:
 ```
 cd 42-Lem_in
 make
 ```
-## Dependencies (only for the visual)
+## Dependencies only for the visual option
 * PHP
 * Google Chrome